The Greek Word Meraki – To Do Something With Love, Passion and a Lot of Soul

 Ardour means to do something with great passion, with enthusiasm, with a strong feeling of energy and eagerness, to do something with love.

-It sounds very similar to me.
+It sounds very similar to the meaning of the Greek word meraki to me!

 Go and make someone happy, do something with meraki!